-- AWAIC A Wise Astronomical Image Coadder; the name of the module used to combine a set of focal-plane images to produce an estimate of the intensity distribution on the sky. - FITS Flexible Image Transport System. - FWHM Full Width at Half Maximum. - MDET Multiband DETector; the name of the module whose purpose is to produce a list of candidate source detections. - PSF Point Spread Function, defined here as the response of a focal plane pixel to a point source, as a function of position on the sky. - SNR Signal to noise ratio, defined here as the ratio of peak detection signal to the standard deviation of additive noise. - WAPP Aperture Photometry System - WCS World Coordinate System.
+- AWAIC A Wise Astronomical Image Coadder; the name of the module used to combine a set of focal-plane images to produce an estimate of the intensity distribution on the sky. - co-add co-added or mosaic images. - FITS Flexible Image Transport System. - FWHM Full Width at Half Maximum. - MDET Multiband DETector; the name of the module whose purpose is to produce a list of candidate source detections. - PSF Point Spread Function, defined here as the response of a focal plane pixel to a point source, as a function of position on the sky. - SNR Signal to noise ratio, defined here as the ratio of peak detection signal to the standard deviation of additive noise. - WAPP Aperture Photometry System (frames)